sparkflows/sparkflows-docs/docs/user-guide/data-quality/index.rst

 Expect Column Values To Be In Between
 --------

 Below is a sample workflow which contains **ExpectColumnValuesToBeInBetween** processor in Fire Insights.
-It demonstrates the usage of ExpectColumnValuesToBeInBetween node to validate whether the selected column entries lie between the specified minimum and maximum values (both values inclusive).
+It demonstrates the usage of ExpectColumnValuesToBeInBetween node to validate whether the selected column entries lie between the specified range (i.e., between specified minimum and maximum values).

 It does the following processing of data:

 * Reads the incoming dataset.
-* Validates the columns with entries to be between the specified range (i.e., minimum and maximum values).
+* Validates the columns with entries to be between the specified range.
 * Prints the output using the print node.

 ExpectColumnValuesToBeInBetween Node Sample Workflow